Why this matters

 Meetings end with nods, slides are approved, and no one objects openly.
 Yet weeks later, decisions stall, scopes change, or priorities shift.
 What looked like alignment was only the absence of disagreement.

 True alignment is not agreement.
 It is clarity on trade-offs.
+That is also why governance matters more than KPIs in complex deals.

 How false consensus forms